brson/contract-game/doc/notes.md

   module in order to see them.
 I also recommend to silence all the block production noise: `-lerror,runtime=debug`"

 So those are presumably flags to `canvas-node`.
-TODO